-Using the DB2 ODBC Driver with unixODBC
+Using the DB2 ODBC driver with unixODBC

 DB2 Call Level Interface

-DB2 Call Level Interface (DB2 CLI) is a callable SQL interface that provides a standardised set application programming interface (API) functions to send SQL statements to DB2 for processing.
-DB2 CLI allows C and C++ applications (or applications written in other languages for which a C/C++ foreign function interface is available) to access DB2.
+DB2 Call Level Interface (DB2 CLI) is a callable SQL interface that provides a standardised set of application programming interface (API) functions to send SQL statements to DB2 for processing.
+DB2 CLI allows C and C++ applications (or applications written in other languages for which a C or C++ foreign function interface is available) to access DB2.
 DB2 CLI is based on the ODBC specification and the International Standard for SQL/CLI.
 This shortens the learning curve for application programmers who are already familiar with these database interfaces.

 IBM provide a driver that implements the DB2 CLI.
 The DB2 CLI driver is a self-contained driver that provides direct access to DB2 databases for DB2 CLI applications.
 When loaded by an ODBC Driver Manager, the DB2 CLI driver also acts as an ODBC driver.
 The driver conforms to version 3.51 of the ODBC specification.